 - structured clinical and service-learning experiences.

-- Each year, two freshmen are selected during their Spring semester at CNU, from among the incoming Pre-med Scholar Program (PSP) applicants, to receive $5000/year scholarships.
+- Each year, two rising sophomores are selected following their Spring semester at CNU, from students in the Pre-med Scholar Program (PSP), to receive $5000/year scholarships.
 These students must maintain good standing in the PSP to maintain their scholarships.

-- In addition to full participation in the PSP, these students will be mentored by Riverside Health System physicians, have access to clinical experiences and selected medical education activities within the Riverside system, and will be offered a paid internship with Riverside Health Systems for one summer, usually between second and third years.
+- In addition to full participation in the PSP, these students will be mentored by Riverside Health System physicians, have access to clinical experiences and selected medical education activities within the Riverside system, and will be offered a paid internship with Riverside Health Systems for one summer, usually between sophomore and junior year.

 In addition to completing pre-med course recommendations, PSP students will satisfactorily complete the series of "Activities" requirements each semester, enrolling for the PMED 010, 020, 030, and 040 courses (0-0-1), which include: